 Per youth protection guidelines, separate housing and shower facilities must be maintained for youth participants.
 As a result, the number of male/ female/ youth/ adults may be limited within a given course, depending on housing available.

-During the second weekend participants cook their own meals.
+During the second weekend, participants cook their own meals.
 Participants must attend at least one interim patrol meeting between the first and second weekends of the course.
-The specific time and location is determined by patrol members.
+The date and location of the patrol meeting is determined by patrol members.